+Methods.
 Feeding intensity.
 In Oregon, we deployed refined portable electronic feeding monitors (Wiman et al. 2014b) August 21, 2015 for a one-month period in order to determine in-vineyard feeding intensity.
 Portable feeding monitors consisting of an open circuit enclosed onto a section of the grape vine will be located within 20 meters of the pheromone traps.
 Four electronic feeding monitors were placed in each of the two rows in a partially shaded vineyard border, and a fully sun-exposed location within the center of each vineyard.
 Each feeding monitor was used to determine feeding frequency, duration and time.
 Each portable feeding monitor logged feeding for five individual BMSB.
 The insects were replaced once per week.
 The relative risk and intensity of BMSB feeding damage were determined by creating a feeding index of insect-days (Ruppel 1983) for each of the vineyard regions using standard methods as described by Wiman et al. (2014b).
 Additionally, these feeding patterns were verified by counting the number of stylet sheaths and plant damage within the monitored feeding area.
 Data from this work is currently being analyzed.

 Feeding impact.
 Feeding exclusion sleeves (48.0 cm x 39.5 cm, Premier Paint Roller, Richmond Hill, NY, item 60597) were placed over wine grape clusters in a commercial vineyard with known BMSB infestation in the northern Willamette Valley.
 The trial was maintained for a four-week period from august 21 to September 21, 2015.
 There were four treatments: 1) no BMSB; 2) a partial egg mass with 10 hatching eggs; 3) three BMSB nymphs; 4) three adult BMSB.
 All treatments were enclosed in a single sleeve on vines for four weeks.
 Ten replicates of each treatment were established in a randomized block design.
 Forty sleeves (ten of each treatment) were placed in a partially shaded vineyard border row, and forty sleeves were placed in a fully sun-exposed vineyard row in each vineyard (80 sleeves total).
 BMSB insects were exposed to clusters within a sleeve for four weeks during the period when BMSB are typically found in vineyards in the Willamette Valley.
 Dead insects were replaced every week with BMSB of the same life stage during the exposure period.
 At the end of the experimental period, all clusters were removed and taken to the laboratory for further inspection.
 Feeding activity of BMSB were determined by counting the number of stylet sheaths per berry.
 Additional key quality parameters were determined, including berry weight, pH, sugar, raisining, cracking and presence or absence of spoilage bacteria such as botrytis using the slip-skin method (Crisosto et al. 2002).
 These data together with weather data (five dataloggers per vineyard location), feeding intensity and direct impact on crop can be used to develop a relative risk model for BMSB damage in different vineyard regions (Ruppel 1983, Froissart et al. 2010, Wiman et al. 2014a, 2014b).
 The key cluster data is currently being analyzed.

+Results.
 During 2015, there were significantly higher temperatures recorded in locations that received higher sun exposure levels (Fig. 2a, b).
 Mean temperatures during the experimental period ranged from 12.3-23.8°C during the experimental period.
 Temperature differences were as wide as 28.2 to 23.5°C on days when there were full sun exposure to virtually indistinguishable on cloudy days.
 During 2015 there were significantly higher levels of stylet sheaths between sunny and shady locations in vines (F 1, 4074=45.079, p=0.001; Fig. 3), and there were higher levels of stylet sheaths in treatments with adults compared to immature BMSB life stages.